Lmanangka/toy-car-with-camera/README.md

-toy car with camera raspberry pi and laptop
+Toy Car with Camera

+This project use Raspberry pi, arduino and computer